1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

 In 1959, the Ames Holden Building, the first home of the independent W.A.
-Jameson Coffee Company at the corner of Langley and Broughton Streets, was torn down to make way for city parking that would block and disconnect the Broughton to Courtney Street connection.
-It was an event that marked the beginning of the company's end.
-Two years later, the W.A.
-Jameson Coffee Company merged with a Vancouver company and left its home at 754 Broughton Street after nearly 50 years of business.
-It operated from a warehouse on Burnside Road until 1978 when it closed its doors for good.
+Jameson Coffee Company at the corner of Langley and Broughton Streets, was torn down to make way for a parking lot that would block and disconnect the Broughton to Courtney Street connection.
+Two years later, after merging with a Vancouver company, the W.A.
+Jameson Coffee Company left its home at 754 Broughton Street after nearly 50 years of business.
+It operated from a warehouse on Burnside Road until 1978, when it closed its doors for good.